 The School will ensure all relevant personnel have undergone adequate training to enable them to comply with data privacy laws.
+The school will carry out adequate training with all staff (every 2 years).

 Audit

 The School, through its Data Protection Officer regularly test our data systems and processes in order to assess compliance.
 These are done through data audits which take place annually in order to review use of personal data.